It’s been a very long time since anyone has called me “sexy."

-OK, cards on the table… no one’s ever called me “sexy.”
+OK, cards on the table… no one has ever called me “sexy.”

 It’s OK, I’m at peace with that.
 I guess I have other good qualities.
 But it would be nice, right?

-That’s why I was excited to hear the phrase “helpful is the new sexy” a few times at last week’s Inbound 2014 conference, sponsored by Hubspot.
-(A great annual conference for modern marketers to attend, BTW).
+That’s why I was excited to hear the phrase “helpful is the new sexy” a few times at last week’s Inbound Conference, sponsored by Hubspot.

 Wavy hair and six-pack abs may be beyond my reach at this point.
 But, heck, I can be helpful!

 More importantly, so can your logistics business.
-And that might just be the key to kicking your logistics marketing program into high gear in 2015.
+And that might just be the key to kicking your logistics marketing program into high gear.

 “Helpful” involves a little bit of work, but mostly it involves a change in orientation.